mm2270/UpdateExtensionAttributes/README.md

 ##Requirements and Workflow
 The requirements to enable this functionality is as follows
 - A JSS API account with both **read** and **write** privileges to your JSS
-- A copy of any or all Extension Attributes scripts that can be distributed to your clients
+- A copy of any or all Extension Attributes scripts that can be distributed to your clients<br>
 Note: Each Extension Attribute script must contain a line indicating the EA Display Name as it appears in the JSS (see below for details)

 ###General Workflow: